microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/crosstenantaccesspolicy-overview.md

 Partner-specific cross-tenant access settings determine your stance for inbound and outbound collaboration with a specific Microsoft Entra organization.
 Any collaboration with this organization inherits these partner-specific settings.
 Partner settings are defined using the [crossTenantAccessPolicyConfigurationPartner](../resources/crosstenantaccesspolicyconfigurationpartner.md) resource type.

-Even though you have added a partner to your cross-tenant access settings, some of your default settings will still apply.
-For example, if you configure only **b2bCollaborationInbound** for a partner in your cross-tenant access settings, all other settings for that partner configuration will be inherited from the default cross-tenant access settings.
+Even though you have added a partner to your cross-tenant access settings, some of your default settings still apply.
+For example, if you configure only **b2bCollaborationInbound** for a partner in your cross-tenant access settings, all other settings for that partner configuration are inherited from the default cross-tenant access settings.
 When querying the partner endpoint, any property on the partner object that is `null` means that for that property, it's inheriting settings from the default policy.

 ## Inbound trust settings in cross-tenant access settings